Hazardous Waste Program

 - Location of hardcopies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

-Holcim (US) Inc./Geocycle, LLC was a hazardous waste treatment and storage facility, located at 14744 Highway 79 North, two miles north of Clarksville.
-Holcim operated a single, wet process cement kiln, which produced approximately 4,000 tons of clinker per day.
+Holcim (US) Inc./Geocycle, LLC is an inactive commercial hazardous waste treatment and storage facility, located at 14744 Highway 79 North, two miles north of Clarksville.
+Holcim previously operated a single, wet process cement kiln, which produced approximately 4,000 tons of clinker per day.
 Clinker is the main ingredient in Portland cement.
 The main fuel used to heat the kiln was coal/coke.
-About 470 pounds of coal was needed to produce one ton of cement.
 To supplement their fuel needs, Holcim used a variety of liquid and solid hazardous waste-derived fuels as well as tires, sawdust, oil filter fluff and other non-hazardous materials.
-One ton of hazardous waste fuel supplemented about one ton of coal.
+Holcim closed the kiln during the first part of 2009.
+The department accepted the kiln closure certification in October 2009.

 Geocycle operated the on-site liquid and solid hazardous waste fuel programs.
 Geocycle would receive the hazardous waste by both truck and railcar.
 The liquid hazardous wastes were blended to achieve the desired fuel characteristics and stored until they were fed into the kiln as liquid fuel.

 Holcim/Geocycle submitted a permit application on Oct.
 29, 2009, for renewal of their existing hazardous waste permits.
-Holcim/Gocycle has since decided to permanently stop operations at the facility and begin the closure process.
 Holcim/Geocycle's existing Part I Permit expired May 2, 2010 and Part II Permit expired June 16, 2010.
-State regulations allow the existing permits to continue in effect until the facility is closed according to their approved closure plan and a determination is made regarding any corrective action, or cleanup.
-All hazardous waste treatment, storage and disposal facilities are also required to investigate and clean up hazardous waste releases at their facility resulting from present and past hazardous waste handling practices.
+State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permits to continue in effect until the department and EPA issue or deny new hazardous waste permits.
+The department determined the permit application was complete on June 2, 2010.
+On Feb.
+15, 2012, Holcim/Geocycle notified the department and EPA that they were withdrawing their application to renew their hazardous waste permits and closing the facility.
+The current hazardous waste permits will continue in effect until the facility is closed according to their department-approved closure plan and a determination is made regarding any corrective action, or cleanup.